About this day

 Magical maths: a practical session Ben Sparks, Mathematician, musician, teacher

 Maths and magic have gone together for 1000s of years.
-The skills involved in analysing an illusion are very similar to the problem-solving skills needed in mathematics.
-Students will have a chance to work out a few mathematical magic tricks and then perform them.
+The skills involved in analysing an illusion are similar to those needed in maths.
+Students will work out a few mathematical magic tricks and then perform them!!!

 About Ben Sparks